sorinboia/nginx-experience-azure/guide/6controller.md

 5. Deploy the microgateway with the following configuration.

 :warning: Please note: you need to replace the IP address of the controller and the API key value you saved in the previous step.
+:warning: Please note: you need to replace the `RANDOM GENERATED NUMBER` value with the specific value.
 Create a new file `microgw.yaml`:

 <pre>